 It's essential to know what questions to ask and when to ask them.
 With each stage of the discovery call, you build up towards qualifying the prospect in full.
 Qualifying a prospect means they understand the value of your solution, want it, and have the ability to pay for it.
 This is where you are setting expectations and aligning your goals.

 You should be ready to ask multiple questions during the discovery call and practice your active listening.
-This will help you understand if the prospect is qualified to move to the next phase in the sales cycle - the demo.
+This will help you understand if the prospect is qualified to move to the next phase in the sales call structure cycle - the demo.

 To recap, the goals of the discovery call are: